One mom takes on YouTube over deadly social media blackout challenge

 That's what happened to Griffin one night in February 2018.
 He did the blackout challenge from his room, while FaceTiming with friends.
 Only he never woke up.

-"I didn't know anything was wrong until it was too late," McGrath said, in an exclusive interview with NPR, ahead of a speech she's planning for Friday.
+"I didn't know anything was wrong until it was too late," McGrath said, in an exclusive interview with NPR.

+On Friday, she addressed YouTube's parent company Alphabet during an annual shareholder meeting calling for change and accountability.

-Griffin is one of an estimated 1,385 children known to have died from the blackout challenge, according to a nonprofit called Erik's Cause, which was founded by Judy Rogg, whose son also died from a choking game.
+Griffin is one of an estimated 1,385 people known to have died from the blackout challenge, according to a nonprofit called Erik's Cause, which was founded by Judy Rogg, whose son also died from a choking game.
+Tracking these numbers can be difficult.
+"Formal statistics are limited because no public health databases monitor these activities," states the nonprofit.

 "That's just the tip of the iceberg," McGrath said.
 "The only ones we know of are the people that go to the news or find each other."